NaderKhamis/E-Commerce/README.md

-# E-Commerce
+# E-Commerce Project

-# PLEASE WHEN YOU MAKE PULL, CREATRE NEW FOLDER AS A VERSION WITH DATE.
+# PLEASE WHEN YOU MAKE PULL, CREATRE A NEW FOLDER AS A VERSION WITH DATE.

-# please inform me before you make any change.

-# when you make any change you have to create comment with your name like :

-  "NADER CREATED THE REPO"
+# PLEASE INFORM ME BEFORE MAKE PUSH.

+# WHEN YOU MAKE ANY CHANGES YOU HAVE TO PUT COMMENT WITH YOUR NAME LIKE THIS: "NADER CREATED THE REPO".